DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2024-10-08-enabling-apply-teacher-degree-apprenticeships.md

 ---
 title: Enabling candidates to apply for teacher degree apprenticeship courses
-description: Adding new questions and logic and updating content to allow candidates to apply for undergraduate courses.
+description: Adding new questions and logic and updating content to allow candidates to apply for undergraduate courses
 date: 2024-10-08
 tags:
   - courses